Silk Road: Initiation in China (130 BCE)

-The Han Dynasty army regularly policed the trade route against nomadic bandit forces generally identified as Xiongnu.
+The Han dynasty army regularly policed the trade route against nomadic bandit forces generally identified as Xiongnu.
 Han general Ban Chao led an army of 70,000 mounted infantry and light cavalry troops in the 1st century CE to secure the trade routes, reaching far west to the Tarim Basin.
 Ban Chao expanded his conquests across the Pamirs to the shores of the Caspian Sea and the borders of Parthia.
 It was from here that the Han general dispatched envoy Gan Ying to Daqin (Rome).
 The Silk Road essentially came into being from the 1st century BCE, following these efforts by China to consolidate a road to the Western world and India, both through direct settlements in the area of the Tarim Basin and diplomatic relations with the countries of the Dayuan, Parthians and Bactrians further west.
 The Silk Roads were a "complex network of trade routes" that gave people the chance to exchange goods and culture.

 A maritime Silk Route opened up between Chinese-controlled Giao Chỉ (centred in modern Vietnam, near Hanoi), probably by the 1st century.
 It extended, via ports on the coasts of India and Sri Lanka, all the way to Roman-controlled ports in Roman Egypt and the Nabataean territories on the northeastern coast of the Red Sea.
 The earliest Roman glassware bowl found in China was unearthed from a Western Han tomb in Guangzhou, dated to the early 1st century BCE, indicating that Roman commercial items were being imported through the South China Sea.
 According to Chinese dynastic histories, it is from this region that the Roman embassies arrived in China, beginning in 166 CE during the reigns of Marcus Aurelius and Emperor Huan of Han.
-Other Roman glasswares have been found in Eastern-Han-era tombs (25–220 CE) more further inland in Nanjing and Luoyang.
+Other Roman glasswares have been found in Eastern-Han-era tombs (25–220 CE) further inland in Luoyang, Nanyang, and Nanjing.